Kurt Schmoke: Early life and education

 Schmoke has been acknowledged as the undergraduate student leader who helped quell the possibility of riot on the Yale campus in the wake of the New Haven Black Panther trials in the spring of 1970.
 As New Haven filled with radical protesters, Yale students demanded the suspension of classes.
 A bitterly divided faculty met to discuss strategy, and invited a student leader to address the gathering.
 Schmoke, who was Secretary of the Class of 1971 and a leader of the Black Student Alliance at Yale, was selected to represent the students.
 He spoke only a few sentences: "The students on this campus are confused, they're frightened.
 They don't know what to think.
 You are older than we are, and are more experienced.
 We want guidance from you, moral leadership.
 On behalf of my fellow students, I beg you to give it to us."
 This moment is credited with helping to dispel the growing tensions: the university voted to bend its rules, making classes "voluntarily optional" to the end of the term, and despite small outbreaks of violence, no campus-wide unrest resulted.

-After graduating from Yale with a degree in history in 1971, Schmoke studied as a Rhodes Scholar at Oxford University, and graduated from Harvard Law School in 1976.
+After graduating from Yale with a degree in history in 1971, Schmoke studied social anthropology as a Rhodes Scholar at Balliol College, Oxford, and graduated from Harvard Law School in 1976.

 Schmoke was selected with five other distinguished former collegiate student-athletes for a Silver Anniversary Award by the NCAA in 1996.

-Early career
+Career

 After graduating from Harvard Law School, Schmoke joined the Baltimore law firm of Piper and Marbury.
 In 1977, he was selected to be part of the White House Domestic Policy Staff during the Carter Administration to work in the Department of Transportation.
 After one year working in President Carter's administration, Schmoke returned to Baltimore as the Assistant United States Attorney, a position he held from 1978 to 1981.